Fund types and asset classes explained

 In Aviva’s fund centre, we show all the investment funds we offer to help you see how they’ve performed, what they invest in and their risk ratings.
 The funds available can be filtered by investment fund type.
-This will help you compare them to other funds that sit in the same sector, according to the Association of British Insurers (ABI).
+This will help you compare them to other funds that sit in the same sector, based on the Association of British Insurers (ABI) system for classification.

-Funds tend to invest in specific areas – called asset classes.
-They can use one asset class or a mix.
-We’ll explain the most popular ones below.
+Funds tend to invest in specific areas - called asset classes.
+Funds can use one asset class or several.
+The funds can invest in the UK and across the world.
+We'll explain the most popular fund types and asset classes below.

 Equities